marad/marad.github.io/_posts/2015-04-04-scalartemis.md

 Recently I've been creating entity component framework which I named _Scalartemis_.
 Name is direct descendant of two words.
 First (surprisingly) is _Scala_ - the language it's written in.
 Second is _Artemis_.

 [Artemis][artemis] is entity component framework that I wanted to port to Scala.
 During the process of porting I started to change things a bit to achieve better performance/api/usability.
-At some point I decided that this is pointless and I should start from scratch using the knowlodge I've gained.
+At some point I decided that this is pointless and I should start from scratch using the knowledge I've gained.
 This is exactly what I've done.

 I've found [document][fast-entity-system] which was the base for Artemis.
 Unfortunately its creators had not followed it closely.
 I think that there is room for improvements so I decided to give it a shot.